-Butternut squash is a part of cucumber family with hard outer layer and smooth sweet pulp inside.
+Butternut squash is a part of the cucumber family with a hard outer layer and smooth sweet pulp inside.
 When it’s green and unripe, it does not taste delicious.
 This is why many people like it fully ripened.

 But how do you know when to pick butternut squash?

 First, check the time when you planted the butternut squash.
-Usually, it’s ready to harvest in the September or early October.
+Usually, it’s ready to harvest in September or early October.
 Keep a close eye during these times as you should be prepared to start picking it up anytime.

 Here is how to find out which butternut squash is ready to harvest.